stratosphere/stratosphere/_posts/2014-02-18-amazon-elastic-mapreduce-cloud-yarn.md

 To run a Job, enter the following command into the master's command line:
 {% highlight bash %}
-java -cp stratosphere-dist-0.5-hadoop2-SNAPSHOT-yarn-uberjar.jar \
-	eu.stratosphere.client.CliFrontend run \
-	-m <your JobManagers hostname>:6123 \
-	-j stratosphere-dist-0.5-hadoop2-SNAPSHOT-yarn-uberjar.jar -c eu.stratosphere.example.java.record.wordcount.WordCount \
+# optional: go to the extracted directory
+cd stratosphere-yarn-0.5-SNAPSHOT/
+# run the wordcount example
-	-a 16 hdfs:///input hdfs:///output
+./bin/stratosphere run -m  <your JobManagers hostname>:6123 -j examples/stratosphere-java-examples-0.5-SNAPSHOT-WordCount.jar  -a 16 hdfs:///input hdfs:///output
 {% endhighlight %}

 Lets go through the command in detail:

-* `-cp stratosphere-dist-0.5-hadoop2-SNAPSHOT-yarn-uberjar.jar` sets puts the YARN-jar into the classpath of Java
-* `eu.stratosphere.client.CliFrontend run` is the main class (the same that is actually called when you use `/bin/stratosphere`) with the `run` command
+* `./bin/stratosphere` is the standard launcher for Stratosphere jobs from the command line
 * `-m ip-172-31-14-146.us-west-2.compute.internal:6123` is the address of the JobManager.
 The exact address in for your case is visible in the terminal that contains the YARN output. (`-m` is short for *master*)
-* `-j stratosphere-dist-0.5-hadoop2-SNAPSHOT-yarn-uberjar.jar` the `-j` command sets the jar file containing the job.
-Since the example is contained in the main jar, you can just re-use it here to submit it to the cluster.
+* `-j examples/stratosphere-java-examples-0.5-SNAPSHOT-WordCount.jar` the `-j` command sets the jar file containing the job.
 If you have you own application, place your Jar-file here.
-* `-c eu.stratosphere.example.java.record.wordcount.Wordcount` is the name of the main class you want to run and that contains your job.
 * `-a 16 hdfs:///input hdfs:///output` the `-a` command specifies the Job-specific arguments.
 In this case, the wordcount expects the following input `<numSubStasks> <input> <output>`.

 You can monitor the progress of your job in the JobManager webinterface.
 Once the job has finished (which should be the case after less than 10 seconds), you can analyze it there.